 No, 35% hydrogen peroxide is not directly flammable but the oxidation process it produces produces a lot of heat and can cause a fire in the right conditions.

-Does Food Grade 35% Hydrogen Peroxide kill mold?
+Does Food Grade 35% Hydrogen Peroxide prevent mold?

-Yes, Food Grade 35% Hydrogen Peroxide can be effective in killing mold due to its strong oxidizing properties.
+Yes, Food Grade 35% Hydrogen Peroxide can be effective in preventing mold due to its strong oxidizing properties.